jakemcc/jakemccrary.com/source/adventures/2025-10-31-2025-11-02-holy-boulders-pilgrimage-2025.markdown

 After Open Gates, we had about an hour before the competition ended.
 I considered going to try [Secret of Davenport](https://www.mountainproject.com/route/108312199/secret-of-davenport) (v6), but on the way there I saw a bunch of friends working on Tabernacle.
 Encouraged by the crew, I stopped and tried Tabernacle some more.
-I picked up some better starting beta but I still failed to send.
+I picked up some better starting beta, but I still failed to send.
 During one of the better attempts I muttered "I'm so tired," which is not something you want to think while trying hard.

 My final tick list in table form was the following.